 Four thousand metres (13,120 ft), four thousand one hundred metres (13,450 ft), four thousand five hundred metres (14,760 ft)

-I stopped as I felt I was short of breath.
+I felt I was short of breath and had to stop.
 The bright light made me squint through my cheap plastic sun glasses and I could feel the rays burn on my face.
 I grabbed the sun block that I kept conveniently in a pannier pocket and noticed my clumsy movements in riding gear stiffened by the cold.

 Five thousand metres (14,760 ft) and climbing….five thousand two hundred metres (17,060 ft)

 I stopped one more time.
 My mouth was dry, my lips even more so.
-I needed water and grabbed the bottle I had with me for some gulps.
-As I turned I felt a moment’s dizziness and for a few intense seconds I wrestled with the 200 kg bulk of my bike to avoid dropping it on it’s side.
+I needed water and grabbed the plastic bottle I had with me for a drink.
+As I turned I felt a moment’s dizziness and for a few seconds I wrestled with the 200 kg bulk of my bike to avoid dropping it on it’s side.

 Five thousand three hundred metres, five thousand five hundred metres (18,040 ft)